Support for Aboriginal and Torres Strait Islander women

 We know the presence of family is very important to feeling safe in the hospital.
 However at this time, we must reduce the number of people coming into the hospital to help protect our patients and community.

-Women are able to have one support person with them for their appointment, or throughout their labour, birth and postnatal stay.
+Aboriginal and Torres Strait Islander patients can request an exemption to our visitor policy in order to have one support person with them for their appointment, inpatient stay, or throughout their labour, birth and postnatal stay.
 No additional visitors are allowed at this time.
-Please read about the other measures we have put in place to keep the community safe further up this page.

 Please also be aware that Aboriginal and Torres Strait Islander people over the age of 50, who have existing health conditions or chronic illness, are being encouraged to stay home (unless urgent medical care is required).